Immediate Actions to Take After a Construction Accident Among the most common causes of workplace accidents are slips and falls....

 When consumers buy products from a company, they can reasonably expect them to be safe and serve their purpose.
 If the product has defects that cause harm to consumers, the at-fault party can be held responsible for damages through strict liability.
 The claim is backed up by the fact that the product caused injuries to the users despite being used as intended.

-In a chemical exposure lawsuit, strict liability may apply when a company creates a product that contains a harmful substance.
+In a toxic exposure lawsuit, strict liability may apply when a company creates a product that contains a harmful substance.

 The different types of chemical exposure lawsuits include: